 Our net loss for the period from inception (August 27, 2003) through December 31, 2003 was \$1,023,276.
 Included in this loss is approximately \$423,000 in accrued expenses that were incurred by Medical Properties Trust, LLC prior to August 27, 2003 and assumed by us in connection with our formation.
 These constitute all of the expenses of this company.
 We had no revenues during this period and substantially all of the expenses that comprised our net loss from inception through December 31, 2003 are related to start-up activities, including business development, identification of acquisition possibilities, legal, accounting, and consulting.
-We do not consider the results of our operations in this period to be meaningful with respect to an analysis of our expected operations.
+We do not consider the results of our expected operations.